 If you have any concerns about the medications Dr. Richman prescribes to you, he’s happy to discuss your treatment with you and the reasons he believes it’s the best approach.
 It’s important for you to be in agreement with your treatment and feel empowered to express any concerns that you may have.

-For more information or to book an appointment, call Barry J. Richman MD Psychiatry today or use the online form.
+For more information or to book an appointment, call Barry J. Richman MD Psychiatry today at 212-889-5463 or book online using the simple online form.